ABOUT THE DOLLS

 ONE OF A KIND:

 The dolls have been photographed on or near a brass swing.
-These swings are fully functional and are handmade by me.
+These swings are fully functional and were handmade by me.
 The inspiration for this idea came from the happy memories of being on swings in my childhood: the soft wind in my face, the feelings of joy and absolute freedom.

 1ST COLLECTION - THE GOWNS:

-The dolls from my first collection are attired in dressing gowns and pyjamas which have been made for them by my mother.
+The dolls from my first collection are attired in dressing gowns and pyjamas which were made for them by my mother.
 From a very young age she was taught how to sew by her Russian grandmother, my beloved great grandmother Klavdia (1895-1997), whose sewing skills were legendary among those who knew her.